Feminist views on striptease: Benefits

 Feminist strippers exercise their freedom of sexuality, that is their freedom to choose how to use their bodies in interaction with their environment, through their performances, and this freedom contributes to a feeling of power and control.
 The amount of pay received can place strippers in an economic position of superiority over women in other occupations.

 Criticism

 There is debate surrounding the justification of viewing stripping as a feminist act.
 Some feminists regard stripping as a violation of human rights and dignity, saying that stripping, and sexual exploitation will be the "end of feminism."
 This criticism is supported by societal views of women who engage in sexual acts for money, and the social stigmas associated with sex acts.
 Social stigmas surrounding stripping such as gang affiliation, drug use, STDs, and prostitution contribute to the criticism of women who become exotic dancers.

 Feminists and non-feminists alike can view stripping as the exploitation and objectification of the female body, "the act of stripping overvalues physical perfection and abstracts the sexual qualities of the female body, it places voyeuristic men in the position of judges and arbiters of the female face."
-However, feminist strippers find the use of their body as a potential tool to be sexually, psychologically, and emotionally empowering.
-Feminist strippers argue that they receive positive reinforcement while performing, and that this reinforcement perpetuates their self empowerment.
-A central focus of feminism is the idea that the female body is exploited by males, the dominant group in society.
-Criticism of self-identified feminist strippers is most often related to this concept.